Frequently Asked Questions

 Bursaries made available by the host supervisor/department:

 - It would be for the student to decide if that is sufficient.
-You may be able to negotiate it upwards but most supervisors will have limited budgets or they may have departmental rules (or university-rules) to follow.
-The scheme has a maximum bursary value of £425 per week.
+You may be able to negotiate it upwards (the scheme currently has a maximum bursary limit of £450 per week) but most supervisors and depts will have limited budgets.

-Eligible undergraduate students of Imperial who received a bursary via the Imperial UROP Bursary scheme (2025) received approximately £407 per week depending on the source of the funding.
+Eligible undergraduate students of Imperial who receive a bursary via the Imperial UROP Bursary scheme (2026) will receive a value of bursary as advertised.
 The value of these bursaries is monitored against the London Living Wage.

 The host dept can also be the source of a bursary (locally managed schemes; use of other appropriate funds).
-Supervisors (and their department) should note that £450 per week (updated December 2024) is currently the maximum amount payable in the form of a bursary for the purposes of a UROP research experience at Imperial (regardless of the source of the bursary).
-But remember that there are no deductions for tax or national insurance contributions as it is a bursary (i.e. the activity is undertaken in an educational setting).
+Supervisors (and their department) should note a.) that the value of a bursary should match the weekly value of the majority of awards managed by the Imperial UROP Bursary scheme; and b.) that £450 per week (reviewed December 2025) is currently the maximum amount payable in the form of a bursary for the purposes of a UROP research experience at Imperial (regardless of the source of the bursary).
+Please remember that there are no deductions for tax or national insurance contributions as it is a bursary (i.e. the activity is undertaken in an educational setting).

 Some depts might assist with specific additional costs related to the student undertaking a UROP, such as travel.

-For a UROP undertaken part-time during term-time then if financial support is provided it might be calculated by the host dept on an hourly or pro-rata basis (normally to a maximum of 6 hours per week).
+For a UROP undertaken solely part-time during term-time (Imperial undergraduates only) a bursary should also be made available and would be calculated by the host dept on a pro-rata basis (to a maximum of 6 hours per week).

-From 1 Janaury 2026, no UROP can proceed (i.e. be registered) without a bursary being in place prior to the UROP commencing.
+From 1 January 2026, a UROP cannot proceed (i.e. be registered) without a bursary of the requisite value being in place prior to the UROP commencing.

 Ensure you have exhausted the conversation, and (if the planned UROP is in your own department) bring the situation to the attention of your Senior Tutor so that perhaps they might help you ensure that no stone has been left unturned.
 The UROP Manager is also willing to discuss the situation with you.

 Imperial undergraduates can consider pursuing a UROP research experience during term time (pro-rata bursary payments might help a supervisor find the funds).
-Imperial undergraduates need to be aware that not all academic/research staff will agree to term-time UROPs, but to suggest it may show your enthusiasm and commitment.
+Imperial undergraduates need to be aware that not all staff (eligible to supervise a UROP) will agree to term-time UROPs, but to suggest it may show your enthusiasm and commitment.

 Of course, if a student has left planning a UROP until after bursary competitions and other bursary avenues have closed then the simple answer is to reboot your search and look to next summer (assuming you are not graduating).
 Please don't be be put off trying to achieve your UROP goal, certainly if you are in the early years of your degree and have time to develop that network (and increase your chances of a supervisor funding a UROP from their own resources or of having a successful third-party funding application).